 London SE18 6HU

-MPA is located within the Royal Borough of Greenwich.
-We occupy a large, airy and purpose converted space (see Studio Space photos below).
-The building is extremely spacious.
+Millennium is located within the Royal Borough of Greenwich.
+We occupy a large, airy and purpose converted space.
+The building is managed by the Dancer’s Development Fund.
 There are four very large studios and one large studio, all with sprung flooring; two large singing rooms; two large acting studios; a very large open plan common room; fitness and weights room; Power Plate room; a treatment room; a lecture room; library plus an AV room; a staff room; changing rooms with showers and six offices.